-In the early days of this blog, we talked about kitchen essentials.
+In this blog, we talk about cooking and kitchen essentials.
 Chefs and cooks will agree that one essential is a few really good knives.
 Knife skills are important in the kitchen.
 That means you need to learn how to buy, use and care for them.

-I know that while my knife skills are no where near a professional level, I can chop vegetables and food in general just as fast or faster than any mechanical chopper.
+I know my knife skills are no where near a professional level, But I have learned to chop vegetables and food in general almost as fast as any mechanical chopper.
 I never use a garlic press, preferring to chop it fine by hand.
 I can’t do it as fast as those big name chefs that can take apart an onion is less than a minute.
 And my technique might not always be ideal.
 But I think I do a pretty good job.
 I’ve amazed my mother with how fast I can chop and slice even if it’s not that fast.

-Types of kitchen knives.
-Back when we were talking about essentials, I said you needed at least two different knives, preferably three or four, along with a honing steel.
+When talking about essentials, I think you need at least two different knives, preferably three or four, along with a honing steel.
 I also recommend a sharpening stone if you want to keep your knives in the best shape.
 Finding a professional sharpener (person) isn’t as easy these days as it once was.

 The two absolutely essential knives you need is a chef’s knife and a paring knife.
 These represent both ends of the knife scale.
 A chef’s knife gets its name because it’s pretty much an all purpose knife preferred in the kitchen.
 The paring knife is small, more maneuverable and used for peeling and light cutting jobs like trimming (or paring).